This document is based on the NetLogo Programming Guide. It describes how the NetLogo’s programming language is translated in the R language.

 The R language uses

 # to add comments to the script.
-Comments make your code easier to read and understand, but they don’t affect its behavior.
+Comments make your code easier to read and understand, but they don’t affect its behaviour.

 R objects that are neither worlds, patches or turtles can be seen as global variables.